 Meet Our Boy Rango!

-He is a Gorgeous Boy With an Excellent Extremely Full Coat Very Light in Color, Super Stocky Build and a Block Head he weighs 74 pounds.
+Rango is a Gorgeous Boy With an Excellent Extremely Full Coat Very Light in Color, Super Stocky Build and a Big Block Head he weighs 84 pounds.

-Many Goldens are Affected or Carriers of ICT He Is Not!
-This means he will NEVER Produce any Pups Affected with ICT (A Skin disease that affects Golden Retrievers) or any other genetic mutations to any future kids no matter what female he is bred to.
+This means he will NEVER Produce any Pups Affected with ICT or any other genetic mutations to any of his future kids no matter what female he is bred to!

 He Loves to Play Fetch and is an Amazingly Strong Swimmer.